codemix/yii2-dockerized/README.md

 ## 1.1 Base Image

-The core idea of this template is that you build a bespoke docker base image for your application wich exactly meets your project's requirements.
-We therefore use a dedicated configuration in `./build/Dockerfile`.
-This image will never change unless
+The core idea of this template is that you build a bespoke docker base image for your application that meets your project's exact requirements.
+This image
+contains:

+ * PHP runtime environment (e.g. Apache + PHP module)
+ * PHP extensions
+ * Composer packages

+This image will hardly ever change unless

- * you want to upgrade to a newer Yii version or
+ * you want to upgrade to a newer PHP or Yii version or
  * you want to add a missing PHP extension or composer package.

+Its configuration can be found in the `./build` directory:

+ * `Dockerfile` adds PHP extensions and required system packages
+ * `composer.json` and `composer.lock` list composer packages

-The actual application image will extend from this base and use the Dockerfile in `./Dockerfile`.
+The actual production image extends from this base image and uses `./Dockerfile`.
+It only adds your your app sources on top.

-In the recommended scenario you would build the base image, upload it to your own container registry and, reference it in the app's main `./Dockerfile`.
-This way all your coworkers will always share the same base image.
+In the recommended scenario you would build the base image once then upload it to your container registry and share it with your co-developers.

-If you don't have a container registry you can still use the template.
+If you don't have a container registry you can still use our template.
 But then each developer in your team will have to build the same base image locally.

-## 1.2 Configuration with Environment Variables
+## 1.2 Runtime Configuration via Environment Variables

 We follow docker's principle that containers are configured via environment variables.
-This does not include each and every part of the application configuration of course: Most settings will be hardcoded in `./config/web.php`, for example URL rules.
-But the variable runtime parameters like DB credentials or whether to enable debug mode will be configurable via environment variables.
+This only includes runtime configuration, of course: Things like whether to run in debug mode or DB credentials.
+Most other settings like for example URL rules will be hardcoded in `./config/web.php`.

 You should continue to follow this principle when developing your app.
 For more details also see our